-Is home INR testing for you?
+Find out if home INR testing is right for you

 Patients appropriate for this program are required to be on warfarin therapy for an indefinite period of time, such as for a mechanical heart valve, chronic atrial fibrillation or recurrent venous thromboembolism.
 They also should: